-- However, the Thai FDA may consider that the documentation does not meet the requirements and thereby request additional documentation.
+- However, if the Thai FDA considers that the documentation does not meet the requirements, then requests additional documentation.

 - The Thai FDA evaluates the submission once again.
-If successful, if successful may provide authorization or if not, they may reject the application.
+If the review is successful will provide authorization, or if not, it may reject the application.

 Validity of medical device approval

 - The approval of all medical devices is valid for five years.

 - The approval holders need to renew before the expiration date with partial applications.